linnkhant07/Typing-Game/README.md

 - **Medium Mode:** Intermediate level of difficulty.
 Moderately-paced gameplay.
 - **Hard Mode:** Advanced level of challenge.
 Rapid-paced gameplay.

-## Demo

-View a demonstration of the game in action: [Assembly Typing Game Demo](https://youtu.be/KBK-lsxDhVE)

 ## Contributing